iwindon/multiply/README.md

 # Multiply
-A math quiz game designed to help users practice multiplication and division.
+A math quiz game designed to help users practice multiplication, division, and subtraction.

 ## Features

 * Three difficulty levels: easy, hard, and expert.
 * Time-based questions to challenge your speed.
 * Randomly generates two numbers from 1 to 10 for each question.
+* Ensures subtraction questions always result in positive answers.
 * Colorized prompts and scores for a visually engaging experience.
 * Keeps track of all your wrong answers for review.
 * Displays a score at the top indicating how many questions you have answered correctly and incorrectly.